seun-odebunmi/url-shortener/README.md

 # url-shortener
-An application that converts a long url to a shortend url.
+An application that converts a long url to a shortened url.

-Tech Stack:
+# Tech Stack:

-Front-end
+## Front-end
 - Angular

-Back-end
+## Back-end
 - Node.js using Express as server
 - mySQL as database
 - Sequelize as ORM